 Mexican Chicken Marinade

 • Use a meat thermometer as your authority on when meat is cooked properly (not your eyeballs, or โ€œfeelโ€).
 Chicken is cooked properly when its internal temp is 165 degrees Fahrenheit.

+Mexican Grilled Chicken on a plate.

-Crowd Pleasing Mexican Grilled Chicken Marinade
+Mexican Chicken Marinade